 I will say, though, that a jar of champagne orange curd is a fun addition to your home brunch scene, and especially so for daytime entertaining.
 It's great on bread and breakfast-y baked goods, and now it's doing double duty by giving us mimosa whipped cream.

 Two springtime fruit favorites (well, one's a vegetable) combine in this crowd-pleaser, cherry rhubarb crisp.
 Sweet cherries sneak into strawberry's typical spot for a fun twist on a fruit crisp.
-And clearly I'm biased, but served warm with a scoop of vanilla ice cream on top?
-Perfection.

 Fruit Salad with Mimosa Whipped Cream